-Pereval Zagar (also known as Zagari Pass) is a high mountain pass at an elevation of 2.620m (8,595ft) above the sea level, located in the Racha-Lechkhumi and Kvemo Svaneti region of northwestern Georgia.
+Pereval Zagari is a high mountain pass at an elevation of 2.620m (8,595ft) above the sea level, located in the Racha-Lechkhumi and Kvemo Svaneti region of Georgia.

-Located in the Caucasus Mountain range, the track is usable by anybody with a SUV, a spare tire and a large, full gas tank, despite the fact that according to several informations and people who drove here, they believe it’s a mistake to sign it as a road for cars on the map, and should be marked as a mudroad or a path for walking.
+The road to the summit is totally unpaved and usable by anybody with a SUV, a spare tire and a large, full gas tank, despite the fact that according to many sources and people who drove here, they believe it’s a mistake to sign it as a road for cars on the map, and should be marked as a mud road or a path for walking.